HeeZJee/host-static-s3-via-aws-cli/README.md

         ]
     }

 Assign the above policy to the bucket you have created.

     aws s3api put-bucket-policy --bucket your-bucket-name  --policy file://bucket-policy.json

-Assign the above policy to the bucket you have created.

-    aws s3api put-bucket-policy --bucket your-bucket-name  --policy file://bucket-policy.json

 Let's copy our html files and images to our bucket.

     aws s3 sync ./ s3://your-bucket-name --exclude '.git*' --exclude '*.json'

 Now we will host our static website on s3.

     aws s3 website s3://your-bucket-name --index-document index.html --error-document error.html

 Your website is live now you can verify it by replacing bucket and region name via following url